How to Download Subtitles for Movies? The Most Download Sites & Tools

 🔔When I need precise control over the subtitle version (such as bilingual, audio translation, or specific drama version), I prefer to search manually on the subtitle site.

-- You need to manually match file names after downloading.
+- You still have to match filenames by hand after downloading.

 Method 4: Use an online video subtitle extraction tool (such as DownSub)